Skip to content

 7. Closing words

-Notice: The content of the article is only ostensibly aimed at commercial providers!
-Of course, you can also use the tips and ideas for private parcel shipping.
+Notice: The content of the article is only apparently aimed at commercial providers!
+Of course, you can use the tips and ideas just as well for private parcel shipping.

 The role of cushioning material in the mail order business